Legal Assistant Resume: Example and Tips

 Legal assistant work includes management of a law firm’s day-to-day activities.
 This mid-level job requires a strong work ethic and problem-solving skills, plus an understanding of the law and legal processes.

-Use our resume tips and examples below to construct your own professional legal assistant resume, and showcase your skills in an organized manner.
+Use our writing tips and resume examples construct your own professional legal assistant resume, and showcase your skills in an organized manner.

 Featured Resume Example: Legal Assistant